heroku/libcnb.rs/README.md

 ### Writing the Buildpack

 The buildpack we're writing will be very simple.
-We will just log a "Hello World" message during the build and set the default process type to a command that will also emit "Hello World" when the application image is run.
+We will just output a "Hello World" message during the build and set the default process type to a command that will also emit "Hello World" when the application image is run.
 Examples of more complex buildpacks can be found in the [examples directory](https://github.com/heroku/libcnb.rs/tree/main/examples).